mickfuzz/phd4/_posts/thesis_chapters/2025-3-7-Culture.md

 ### C - Supporting emerging identity formation and specialisation through interventions to support relational repertoire blending

 While the previous examples have focused on relational agency between participants, the role of the designer and facilitators are also relevant.
 My recognising and valuing the emerging areas of specialisation and expertise, both technical and social in nature, helped the development of diverse practices.
-Specifically the responsive design revisions outlined in the first part of this chapter help keep the games in progress in a working state and more time devoted to open playtesting helped reinforce and support the diverse practices of social feedback in playtesting.
+Specifically, the responsive design revisions outlined in the first part of this chapter help keep the games in progress in a working state and more time devoted to open playtesting helped reinforce and support the diverse practices of social feedback in playtesting.
 I reflected on the possibility that the success of some participants in drawing on imported repertoire could be encouraged or accelerated in others if suitable affordances be added to the learning environment.
-This is explored in this section via reflection the roles of supporting helpers and the P3 interventions of side missions.
+This is explored in this section via reflection the roles of supporting helpers and the facilitator interventions of side missions.

 <!-- happening in playtesting practices in particular, in this non-formal, educational third spaces [@gutierrez_rethinking_1999] -->